Institute of Musicology, University of Bern

 Researchers from different disciplines (e.g. musicology, ethnomusicology, sociology, history, gender studies, cultural studies) are welcome to submit a proposal.
 The conference committee wishes to encourage the participation of young researchers by offering a limited number of travel bursaries (see below).

-Please send an abstract (PDF format) of no more than 300 words accompanied by a short biography (150 words) to firstname.lastname@example.org by 17 January 2021.
+New deadline: Please send an abstract (PDF format) of no more than 300 words accompanied by a short biography (150 words) to firstname.lastname@example.org by 31 January 2021.

 The conference will be followed by a concert on the evening of 18 September 2021 in the Französische Kirche in Bern (this concert will be repeated on 3 October in the Aula of the University of Fribourg).
 The Bernese choir Canto Classico and the Choeur de Chambre de l’Université de Fribourg, along with soloists and instrumentalists, will perform vocal music by Swiss composers from the 19th century to the present day.
 The program includes the premiere performance of works by the composers Leopold Dick and Jean-François Michel, which were specially commissioned for this event.
 A round table with these composers will take place at the end of the conference and will be moderated by Dr Irène Minder-Jeanneret (Dictionary of Music in Switzerland).